crate/cratedb-guide/docs/connect/index.md

-While it is generally recommended to use the PostgreSQL interface (PG) for maximum compatibility in PostgreSQL environments, the HTTP interface supports CrateDB bulk operations and [CrateDB BLOBs], which are not supported by the PostgreSQL protocol.
+While it is generally recommended to use the PostgreSQL interface (PG) for maximum compatibility in PostgreSQL environments, the HTTP interface supports CrateDB bulk operations and BLOBs, which are not supported by the PostgreSQL protocol.

 The HTTP protocol can also be used to connect from environments where